-EXHIBITS DESCRIPTION

-23.2 Consent of PricewaterhouseCoopers LLP.
+EXHIBITS DESCRIPTION 23.2 Consent of PricewaterhouseCoopers LLP.
+Consent of Arthur Andersen.

 CONSENT OF INDEPENDENT CERTIFIED PUBLIC ACCOUNTANTS

 We hereby consent to the use in this Registration Statement on Form S-3 of our report dated January 26, 2000 relating to the financial statements of MasTec, Inc., which appears in such Registration Statement.
 We also consent to the reference to us under the heading "Experts" in such Registration Statement.